tlmanz/godav/README.md

   - Resume from interruptions or failures
   - Graceful handling of network disconnections
 	- Multi-session coordination via UploadManager (pause/resume all or individual sessions)

+- Full gowebdav support: `godav.Client` embeds `*gowebdav.Client`, so you can use all features from the underlying WebDAV client (ReadDir, Stat, Write, Remove, MkdirAll, etc.).
+See https://github.com/studio-b12/gowebdav.

 ## Installation